stared/jekyll-blog-pre-2022/_posts/2016/2016-03-15-data-science-intro-for-math-phys-background.markdown

 And don’t be afraid to put premature code: if it is not good yet then no-one will notice (or care) anyway.
 Also, some people like writing about problems they have just learnt (e.g. [How gzip uses Huffman coding - Julia Evans](http://jvns.ca/blog/2015/02/22/how-gzip-uses-huffman-coding/)).
 If it is your thing - just do it (see [my post on Jekyll]({{site.url}}/2015/12/02/first-post.html))!

+EDIT (Feb 2018): If you want to play with data [Kaggle Datasets](http://kaggle.com/datasets) are a wonderful place to start.

 ## Data science boot camps